gdamore/less-fork/README.md

 ## About

 This is a version of LESS, a file viewer, that has been modified heavily.
-It is based on the Mark Nudelman's original program, Less v458.
+It is based on Mark Nudelman's original program, Less v458.
 The original less is located at [http://www.greenwoodsoftware.com/less/](http://www.greenwoodsoftware.com/less/)